Laurence Lawson, IBL alumni

 After having completed her Bachelor of Laws degree at the University of Manchester in the UK she valued the opportunity to continue her studies in English.
 Based on the international reputation and her strong interest in business law she applied to the University of Helsinki.
 She was attracted the wide variety of subjects on offer in the IBL program and the ability to tailor the program to suit her specific needs.

 Nailja emphasize the importance of inspiring studying and living environment: “The local student community is very international, vibrant and welcoming.
-There are countless opportunities to get involved in various student clubs and societies, and the city of Helsinki itself has plenty to offer.”
-She continues with an important note “Work hard on your studies but don´t forget to enjoy all the amazing extracurricular opportunities that the university has to offer.“
+There are countless opportunities to get involved in various student clubs and societies.
+Also the city of Helsinki itself has plenty to offer.”
+She continues with an important note “Work hard on your studies but don't forget to enjoy all the amazing extracurricular opportunities that the university has to offer.“

 Nailja greatly appreciates the large offer of seminar courses in the programme to practice writing skills “I particularly enjoyed completing my writing seminar in Nordic Business Law.
 It allowed me to practice my academic writing skills, which will come in handy in the process of writing my graduate thesis.”